djalbat/occam-lexers/README.md

     \+|\-|\*|\/|\(|\)|

-By the way, neither of the two remaining examples allow the grammar to be changed dynamically, however this is easily done by editing the `grammar.js` files in the corresponding directories and rebuilding.
+By the way, neither of the two remaining examples allow the grammar to be changed dynamically, however this can be done by editing the requisite files in the `es6/grammar/` directory and rebuilding.

 ### The Florence example